uprtcl/spec/Readme.md

 - Like Linked-Data, it can be reused, rendered and interacted with on different apps and platforms.

+Read more about our implementation of the protocol in our [documentation site](https://uprtcl.github.io/).

 ## Why _Prtcl

 The Web has evolved significantly since its original vision of linked hypertext documents.
 Instead of *web pages*, most of The Web is now made of *web applications*.